bl4ckarch/openvpn-installv2/README.md

 From the OpenVPN wiki, about `--auth`:

 > Authenticate data channel packets and (if enabled) tls-auth control channel packets with HMAC using message digest algorithm alg.
-(The default is SHA1 ).
-HMAC is a commonly used message authentication algorithm (MAC) that uses a data string, a secure hash algorithm, and a key, to produce a digital signature.
+(The default is SHA1 ).HMAC is a commonly used message authentication algorithm (MAC) that uses a data string, a secure hash algorithm, and a key, to produce a digital signature.
 >
 > If an AEAD cipher mode (e.g. GCM) is chosen, the specified --auth algorithm is ignored for the data channel, and the authentication method of the AEAD cipher is used instead.
 Note that alg still specifies the digest used for tls-auth.